SeanMcOwen/Root-Finding-Simulation/GDS/GDS.md

 1. x: The current value for x, a scalar variable
 2. y: The current value for y, the dependent variable
 3. iteration_step: The value for the iteration which the algorithm is on
+4. simulation_time: The current simulation time in seconds, starting at 0 in simulation run time beginning

 ## Parameters